btray900/freshly/README.md

 ![Alt text](./dbs.png?raw=true)

-The crdentials in the table are displayed.
+The credentials in the table are displayed.

 ![Alt text](./creds.png?raw=true)